 Social media is an undeniable force in today’s world.

-According to 2019 social media statistics, there are now 3.2 billion users around the globe.
-That is about 42% of our total present population.
+According to 2019 social media statistics, there were 3.2 billion users around the globe, as of 2021 there are 4.2 billion.
+That is about 52% of our total present population.
 Your online branding is a direct representation of your business and a clean-cut communication line to your current and future client base.

 “Socially devoted” brands receive 3.5 times more user interaction than non- devoted brands.
 In-case you are still on the fence about the importance of social media marketing, have a read of some stats that #TeamClarity have collated…

 More than 40m small businesses have active pages on Facebook

 - 42% of Twitter users use Twitter to learn about products and services

 - 67% of Twitter users are more likely to buy from the brands they follow